|Ottawa’s Cartier Square Drill Hall|

 Fuller was also the initial architect on the New York State Capitol building in New York, however was replaced when costs continued to climb.
 He was eventually succeeded by Henry Hobson Richardson, who is the originator of the the Richardsonian Romanesque style.
 Richardsonian Romanesque is characterized by asymmetrical forms, round towers, string courses (Prominent horizontal bands of stone that stick out from the side), corbelled banding (particularly in the towers, where the narrow lower portion transitions to the wider top portion), and deep set multi-pane windows with heavy mullions with wide voussoirs (Stones in curved part of the Arch).

 The drill hall has been home to the Princess Louise Fusiliers and the 1st (Halifax-Dartmouth) Field Artillery Regiment, RCA, since it was constructed.
 The Princess Louise Fusiliers hold battle honours in the Riel Rebellion, Boar War, Both World Wars and Afghanistan.
-The 1st Artillery served as a home defence unit, providing anti-aircaraft support during both world wars.
+The 1st Artillery served as a home defense unit, providing anti-aircraft support during both world wars.
 The hall was also used for Social Events earlier in its life, and held dances.